 FSANZ does not issue permits or grant permission for the temporary use of agricultural and veterinary chemicals.
-Further information on permits for the use of agricultural and veterinary chemicals can be found on the website of the APVMA at www.apvma.gov.au/ or by contacting the APVMA on +61 2 6272 5158.
+Further information on permits for the use of agricultural and veterinary chemicals can be found on the APVMA website at www.apvma.gov.au/ or by contacting APVMA on +61 2 6272 5158.